tooling/authoring-styleguide/README.md

 ## Authoring Style Guide

-Using this style guidance will help us make the content in our books readable and understandable.
+Whether you’re writing a chapter, a research document, or a something else, this style guide will cover some grammar basics and standards for writing engaging content.

 ## Tone